Kuadrant/authorino/docs/features.md

 Trusted root Certificate Authorities (CA) are stored in Kubernetes Secrets labeled according to selectors specified in the AuthConfig, watched and indexed by Authorino.
 Make sure to create proper `kubernetes.io/tls`-typed Kubernetes Secrets, containing the public certificates of the CA stored in either a `tls.crt` or `ca.crt` entry inside the secret.

-Truested root CA secrets must be created in the same namespace of the `AuthConfig` (default) or `spec.identity.mtls.allNamespaces` must be set to `true` (only works with [cluster-wide Authorino instances](./architecture.md#cluster-wide-vs-namespaced-instances)).
+Trusted root CA secrets must be created in the same namespace of the `AuthConfig` (default) or `spec.identity.mtls.allNamespaces` must be set to `true` (only works with [cluster-wide Authorino instances](./architecture.md#cluster-wide-vs-namespaced-instances)).

-The identitiy object resolved out of a client x509 certificate is equal to the subject field of the certificate, and it serializes as JSON within the Authorization JSON usually as follows:
+The identity object resolved out of a client x509 certificate is equal to the subject field of the certificate, and it serializes as JSON within the Authorization JSON usually as follows:

 ```jsonc
 {